ArisKots1992/Memory-management-simulation/README.md

-I didn't used shared memory for communication manager -> generator because it is the responsibility of the generator sending again vp_stop.Manager should itself
+I didn't used shared memory for communication manager -> generator because it is the responsibility of the generator sending again vp_stop.Manager should itself to correct the problem without the help of generator.
-To correct the problem without the help of generator.
+So in my implementation the manager receives either fake or normally vp_stop.
-So in my implementation the manager receives either fake or normally vp_stop. fake it is called when a vp_stop comes for a VP who are either still in the queue or not is left in memory for as long needed.To implement this i have a parallel queue_vp_stopper where they keep the difference vp start-vp stop so I know how much time should wait in memory.
+Fake it is called when a vp_stop comes for a VP who are either still in the queue or not is left in memory for as long needed.To implement this i have a parallel queue_vp_stopper where they keep the difference vp start-vp stop so I know how much time should wait in memory.
 Whenever put / remove from the memory i renew the 2 queue in order to know exactly when the manager to send the original vp_stop to stay in memory just as much time should from the given lifetime.

 *Programmed in 2012*